-The Company’s anti-corruption program includes a policy, a management statement, and procedures as to several ethical issues, periodic training, high risk area assessment and monitoring, compulsory contract wording, etc. The policy and procedures are available at www.pgs.com.
+The Company’s anti-corruption program includes a management statement, policy and procedures as to several ethical issues, periodic training, high risk area assessment and monitoring, compulsory contract wording, etc. The policy and procedures are available on our website.
 The program is evaluated on a regular basis by the Audit Committee.

 Management maintains and regularly reviews a risk matrix setting out the main risks for the Company.
 These risk factors and the Company’s risk mitigating activities are subject to discussion in the Board of Directors at least once a year.

 Management conducts day-to-day follow-up of financial management and reporting.
-Management has established a structured process to ensure that Internal Control over Financial Reporting is effective.
-The process includes identification and assessment of all material financial reporting risks, identifying and documenting relevant controls to address these risks, and monitoring that controls are implemented and performed.
+Management has established a structured approach to ensure that the system for Internal Control over Financial Reporting (“ICFR”) is effective.
+ICFR includes identification and assessment of all material financial reporting risks, identifying and documenting relevant controls to address these risks, and monitoring that controls are implemented and performed.
 For controls that are not operationally effective at year-end, their potential financial exposure and impact on the consolidated financial statements are evaluated.